dougwyu/screenforbio-mbc-uk_ponds/README.md

 ### Required software (tested versions)
 Pipeline tested on Mac OSX (10.14)

 Mac OSX should have GNU grep, awk and sed prioritised over BSD versions.
-These can be installed with homebrew.
-Or if you are running on macOS, you can use [linuxify] (https://github.com/fabiomaia/linuxify)
+These can be installed with Homebrew.
+If you are running on macOS, you can use [linuxify] (https://github.com/fabiomaia/linuxify)

 - Processing of raw reads only
   - bcl2fastq (v2.18)